Tampa Bay Rays Draft: Select Brendan McKay with Fourth Pick

 McKay was asked if he is excited to hit and pitch:

-“If a guy can figure out how to handle his arm and his body and not get worn down and stay healthy, it could add a whole new level in having two-guys-in-one that can do both. …The [Rays have] said we’re going to experiment with it and see if it’s a feasible thing to do.”
+“If a guy can figure out how to handle his arm and his body and not get worn down and stay healthy, it could add a whole new level in having two-guys-in-one that can do both. …The said we’re going to experiment with it and see if it’s a feasible thing to do.”

 On what McKay told teams when they asked whether he wanted to do both hitting and pitching: